yuanqing/create-figma-plugin/README.md

 ### `package.json`

-Basic configuration options for the plugin are specified on the **`"create-figma-plugin"`** key of your `package.json` file.
+Specify basic configuration options for your plugin on the **`"create-figma-plugin"`** key of your `package.json` file.

 - **`"id"`** *(optional)* — Your plugin ID.
-This field is only required when you want to publish your plugin; use the unique ID that’s assigned to your plugin by Figma the first time you publish your plugin.
+This field is only required when you want to publish your plugin; specify the unique ID that’s assigned to your plugin by Figma the first time you publish your plugin.
 - **`"name"`** — Display name of the plugin.
 - **`"command"`** — Path to the plugin command implementation.
 - **`"ui"`** *(optional)* — Path to the plugin command’s UI implementation.